- Langley Preparatory School at Taverham Hall

 The school is dedicated to providing outstanding pastoral care combined with personalised, academic learning programmes and investigative hands-on Forest School experiences.
-Taverham Hall offers a breadth of opportunities together with a focus on how children learn rather than what they learn.
-The school’s inspiring teaching staff identify learning styles, set personalised targets and tailor teaching to the individual, ensuring that each child has every opportunity to achieve their personal best.
-Through small classes and individual academic guidance and a carefully thought out PSHE program, pupils are encouraged to analyse their strengths and target their weaknesses.
+The school offers a breadth of opportunities together with a focus on how children learn rather than simply what they learn.
+Inspiring teaching staff identify learning styles, set personalised targets and tailor teaching to the individual, ensuring that each child has every opportunity to achieve their personal best.
+Through small classes and individual academic guidance and a carefully thought out PSHEE program, pupils are encouraged to analyse their strengths and target their weaknesses.

-High pupil achievements contribute to the school’s excellent record for placing Year 8 pupils at senior schools as well as obtaining senior school scholarships each year.
+High pupil achievements contribute to the school’s excellent record for when Year 8 pupils move to senior school as well as obtaining senior school scholarships each year.

-As pupils approach Common Entrance and Scholarship examinations, there is a greater move towards independence.
+As pupils approach Year 8 and Scholarship examinations, there is a greater move towards independence.
 Pupils take increased responsibility for their learning and conduct, as well as obtaining leadership roles within the school, including Prefect status and mentoring Year 3 pupils when in Year 8.
-Both the School’s Council and Boarders’ Forum provide pupils with a voice and an opportunity to play an active role in the school’s community as well as enhancing ways in which pupils can communicate with staff and the school in general.
-In their top two years pupils are taught life skills which culminate in an exciting post-Common Entrance programme with a clear focus on fun, adventure and teamwork.
+Both the school’s Council and Boarders’ Forum provide pupils with a voice and an opportunity to play an active role in the school’s community as well as enhancing ways in which pupils can communicate with staff and the school in general.
+In their top two years pupils are taught life skills which culminate in an exciting post-Common Entrance programme with a clear focus on fun, adventure and teamwork. ...Read more

 What the parents say...